svfarago/python_api_challenge3/README.md

 - Visual Studio Code for the Readme.md
 - Git Hub (to save versions and share code while in development)
 - Image viewer such as Microsoft Photos or Microsoft Paint
+- Various dependencies and setups were required as part of pip, Jupyter Notebook.
+See "Dependencies and Setup" at the top of each Jupyter Notebook for a list of dependencies.

 Similar applications may also work.